Design Journey, Architecture Tradeoffs & Lessons Learned

 The entire “project management” was a markdown checkbox file.
 No database.
 No UI.
 Just text files.

-The “ticket system” is a plain markdown file:
+The “ticket system” was a plain markdown file:

 ## Phase 1: Core